lonelycode/tyk-io-site-content/v1.8/host-manager.md

 ### Tags

 If you enable the `node_is_segmented` option then the host manager will only download API definitions that are in your tag groups, tags are selected as non-exclusive "OR" operations, so if any of them match a given API tag set, they will be loaded.

-This feature can be handy when distinguising upstream API's by a segment, client or geoography.
+This feature can be handy when distinguishing upstream APIs by a segment, client or geography.

 ### Templates